MKlaasman/football_data_scientist_project/README.md

 # Analysis of optimal midfield transition passes

+See the presentation for a short summary of the project.
+The paper provides all applied steps and logic.

 In this project, multiple steps are performed:
 - parsing of data
 - preprocessing